raspberrypilearning/secret-agent-chat/en/step_4.md

 ## Generating a one-time pad

-Open a new Python file in your preferred editor.
+Open a new Python file in Idle or Mu.

 - The first thing you need is some random numbers, so import the `randint` method from the `random` module: